 Confirm the Ability to Attach Feedback to Individual Files

 Sometimes you don’t want to add a change or a comment directly on an attached file.
 Instead, you might wish to start a discussion about the contents of a file and have that commentary associated with it.
-This feature is at the heart of collaboration software, so look for a solution that allows users to post comments on folders, files, and even leave messages.
-Team members should be able to use virtually any device (smartphone, tablet, or computer) to leave comments.
+This feature is at the heart of collaboration software, so look for a solution that allows users to post comments on folders and files, and even leave messages.
+Team members should be able to use virtually any device (smartphone, tablet, or desktop computer) to leave comments.
 Better yet, find a tool that can produce reports to let you know which files are generating the most discussion.

 Select a Tool that Seamlessly Integrates with Apps your Company Uses

-When introducing a new tool into the office it’s important that it works well – or is it deeply integrated – with other applications and programs already deployed throughout your organization.
+When introducing a new tool into the office, it’s important that it works well – or is it deeply integrated – with other applications and programs already deployed throughout your organization.
 If workers can still use many of the tools they like in conjunction with the new product, adoption will be higher.
 Take an inventory of the apps already in use at your company.
-For example, if your organization uses cloud storage (Box, DropBox, Google Drive, etc), Google Apps, and other productivity programs, you should still be able to use them within the new collaboration tool.
+For example, if your organization uses cloud storage (Box, DropBox, Google Drive, etc.), Google Apps, and other productivity programs, you should still be able to use them within the new collaboration tool.

-Choose a Product with Real-Time Collaboration
+Tip 5: Choose a Product with Real-Time Collaboration

 Find Out If You Can Add Unlimited Collaborators

-Whether your company is big or small, one of the first questions you should ask when looking for an online collaboration tool is if there is a limit to the amount of collaborators who can use the product.
+Whether your company is big or small, one of the first questions you should ask when looking for an online collaboration tool is if there is a limit to the number of collaborators who can use the product.
 You’ll also want to know if there is a limit to how many people can collaborate simultaneously.
 Collaborating on projects isn’t limited to people just within the company.
 Many project contributors or team members from outside the company, such as partners, vendors, and customers, require access and input to the project plans.
 It’s important to understand if there are any limitations for these users.
 For example, if someone making changes to a file isn’t a part of your organization, find out if you will you need to pay a fee for them to use the tool.
 Also ensure you can control what they can view or edit.
 The online collaboration software you choose should account for all users, no matter where they are.

-Understand How it Handles Track Changes Made by Different People
+Understand How It Handles Track Changes Made by Different People

 In true collaboration, multiple people work on the same project plan or files simultaneously.
 When this occurs, two people might be making edits to the same section.
 An intelligent collaboration tool will let each person working on the file see where the other person is making changes - even if they are occurring simultaneously.
 What about when a team member works on a file offline?
-When it is returned to the online environment, the file should still denote what changes were made offline and by whom and automatically sync up to the latest version.
+When it is returned to the online environment, the file should still denote what changes were made offline and by whom, and automatically sync up to the latest version.

 Identify the Types of Users Who Can Overwrite Changes

 When multiple people work on the project plan or file, a lot can happen.
 Sometimes the project owner may not agree with all the changes made and wish to reject changes or revert to a previous version.
 Perhaps the project manager wants to include a section removed from the third version of the file.
 It shouldn’t be a complicated process to find that version and merge it back into the document.
-When overwriting changes, look for a lock feature, so the final version really is final.
+When overwriting changes, look for a lock feature, so that the final version really is final.